-The TSC is a model-specific register that can also be read using a special read time-stamp counter instruction, RDTSC.
-RDTSC loads the contents of the TSC into the EDX register and the EAX register.
+The TSC is a model-specific register that can also be read using one of the special read time-stamp counter instructions, RDTSC or RDTSCP.
+The RDTSC and RDTSCP instructions load the contents of the TSC into the EDX register and the EAX register.
 The high 32 bits are loaded into EDX, and the low 32 bits are loaded into EAX.
-RDTSC can be executed at any privilege level and from any processor mode.
-However, system software can disable the RDTSC instruction for programs that run at CPL > 0 by setting CR4.TSD (the time-stamp disable bit) to 1.
-When CR4.TSD = 1 and CPL > 0, attempts to execute RDSTC result in a general-protection exception (#GP).
+The RDTSC and RDTSCP instructions can be executed at any privilege level and from any processor mode.
+However, system software can disable the RDTSC or RDTSCP instructions for programs that run at CPL > 0 by setting CR4.TSD (the time-stamp disable bit) to 1.
+When CR4.TSD = 1 and CPL > 0, attempts to execute RDSTC or RDSTCP result in a general-protection exception (#GP).

 Some implementations allow the TSC register to be read and written using the RDMSR and WRMSR instructions, respectively.
 Support of this capability, however, is not required by the architecture, and software should avoid using these instructions to access the TSC.
 The programmer should use the CPUID instruction to determine whether these features are supported.
-If bit 4 returned by CPUID standard function 1 is set, then the processor supports TSC, the RDTSC instruction and CR4.TSD.
+If EDX bit 4 (as returned by CPUID standard function 1) is set, then the processor supports TSC, the RDTSC instruction and CR4.TSD.
+If EDX bit 27 returned by CPUID extended function 8000_0001h is set, then the processor supports the RDTSCP instruction.

 The TSC register can be used by performance-analysis applications, along with the performance-monitoring registers, to help determine the relative frequency of an event or its duration.
 Software can also use the TSC to time software routines to help identify candidates for optimization.
 In general, the TSC should not be used to take very short time measurements, because the resulting measurement is not guaranteed to be identical each time it is made.
-The RDTSC instruction is not serializing, and it can be executed out-of-order with respect to other instructions around it.
+The RDTSC instruction (unlike the RDTSCP instruction) is not serializing, and can be executed out-of-order with respect to other instructions around it.
 Even when bound by serializing instructions, the system environment at the time the instruction is executed can cause additional cycles to be counted before the TSC value is loaded into EDX:EAX.